mesosphere/kudo-spark-operator/kudo-operator/docs/latest/submission.md

 ```

 #### Using Port Forwarding
-Port forwarding works in a way that connections made to a local port are forwarded to port of the pod that is running the Spark driver.
-With this connection in place you can use your local workstation to access Spark UI that is running in the Driver pod.
+Port forwarding works in a way that connections made to a local port are forwarded to port of the pod which is running the Spark driver.
+With this connection in place, you can use your local workstation to access Spark UI which is running in the Driver pod.

 Command example:
 ```